 This was my introduction to bartering.

 Bartering is a great way to exchange goods or services in order to benefit the parties involved.
-Bartering certainly isn’t for everyone.
+Trying to barter certainly isn’t for everyone.
 Still, I have found that many people are open to it if you are willing to ask.
 There are a few things to keep in mind when considering if a bartering arrangement might work.

 Be on the Lookout for Possibilities